 One of the most important tips for first-time cruisers is to check your daily statement.
 You should be able to check your bill from your cabin TV account or your cruise app.
 It will list all charges made to your account.

-If you see something that you didn’t purchase, or if there is an error, don’t hesitate to go to guest services.
+If you see something you didn’t purchase or an error, don’t hesitate to go to guest services.
 Even if you are not buying anything on the cruise, check it anyway.
 You never know.
 You do not want to deal with any erroneous charges on disembarkation day.

 Why you should go on a cruise?
 See our 25 reasons why a cruise vacation is one of the best vacations.
 Start your vacation planning and cruise planning today.
 Enjoy the benefits of cruising and exploring port destinations around the world.